Impermanent Resonance

 Impermanent Resonance is the third solo album and fifth solo project by Canadian singer James LaBrie.
 It was released on July 29, 2013, in Europe and on August 6, 2013, in North America.

-The album carries on the melodic death metal style first featured on the album Static Impulse, and once again features screaming vocals by drummer Peter Wildoer.
+The album again features melodic death metal elements first heard on Static Impulse, and once again features screaming vocals by drummer Peter Wildoer.

 Impermanent Resonance was released to generally positive reviews and reception from critics and fans.

 Release

 The cover art and release date were revealed on June 4, 2013.
 The first single, "Agony", was released on June 19, 2013.
 The European digipak edition features an alternative artwork.
 Two limited 180 gr. vinyl editions were also released: a black version and a white version.
 Both versions include a bonus CD with the full album and the bonus tracks featured on the European digipak edition.

 Track list

 Reception

 The album generally received very positive reviews and reception.
 Daniel Køtz of the German webzine CDstarts.de wrote that James LaBrie and his band have found their very own sound at last which is emancipated from Dream Theater.
 He writes that the album is not a simple alternative to Dream Theater but an original work.